Best Muzzle Devices for AR-15 2026: Top 10 Ranked (SureFire, Dead Air, Rearden) header image

 Start with mission

 Defensive use demands flash suppression and low concussion.
 Competition tolerates higher concussion for performance gains.
 Training environments may restrict brakes and comps entirely.
+For a complete home defense AR-15 setup, pair a flash hider with a weapon light and suppressor.

 Plan for suppressors